Terms & Conditions of Sales

 The rental contract for gîtes and guest rooms is concluded for a maximum capacity of people mentioned in the reservation form, both for sleeping and for the day.

-In any case, the owner can refuse additional persons.
+In any case, the owner can refuse additional people.

 In case of doubt, the owner reserves the right to check that this provision is being complied with.

-It is also forbidden to pitch tents in the garden or to park caravans or camper vans there unless authorized by the owner.
+It is also forbidden to pitch tents in the garden or to park caravans or motorhomes there unless authorized by the owner.

-In the event of abuse being noted, any modification or termination of the contract will consequently be considered to be at the initiative of the tenant.
+In the event of abuse being noted, any modification or termination of the contract will therefore be considered to be at the initiative of the tenant.

 The rental contract for gîtes and guest rooms is concluded for a period mentioned in the reservation form.